Service Providers and Assurance

 A typical SP today tends to ignore identity assurance or authentication quality issues because contracts and other compensating controls are used to deal with risks "out of band".
 An occasional exception is the checking of "authentication method" values from a SAML assertion to require stronger authentication such as hardware tokens or certificates.
 These are most commonly all or nothing exercises, usually internal to an organization, and thus subject to a lot of explicit configuration by the IdP to support.

-A partial goal of the Assurance Program is to move more of these considerations "in band" to support more complex requirements and in particular to support applications that need to negotiate for higher assurance in real time or that may have differing requirements based on what the user is trying to do.
+A partial goal of an assurance program is to move more of these considerations "in band" to support more complex requirements and in particular to support applications that need to negotiate for higher assurance in real time or that may have differing requirements based on what the user is trying to do.

 At least in SAML, the theoretical basis for using the

-<saml:AuthnContext> construct to represent assurance is that the protocol already includes features for requesting and negotiating the right result.
-In practice, this becomes complex as the use case becomes more complicated; some of the reasons can be found in the parallel discussion regarding Identity Provider Behavior.
+<saml:AuthnContext> construct to represent assurance is that the protocol already includes feautures for requesting and negotiating the right result.
+In practice, this gets complex as the use case becomes more complicated; some of the reasons can be found in the parallel discussion about Identity Providers.

 Some SAML SP implementations do not support the use of